OVERVIEW

 - Participation on teams

-Each Capstone Project must include a professional-level deliverable that requires significant analysis and effort by the student.
-Examples include a management plan, technical report, communication materials, series of policy briefs, etc. The project deliverable should be useful to the partner organization to further their conservation work.
+Students must prepare a professional-level deliverable that requires significant analysis and effort by the student.
+Examples include a management plan, technical report, communication materials, series of policy briefs, among many other options.
+The project deliverable should be useful to the partner organization.

-Our aim is for win-win partnerships in which partner organizations benefits from our students’ efforts, and students have a highly rewarding learning experience.
-We prefer projects in which the organization can provide support to students to cover project expenses, which both demonstrate a commitment on part of the organization while also helping to keep additional costs to students as they pursue their degree.
+Our aim is for win-win partnerships in which partner organizations benefit from our students’ efforts, and students have a highly rewarding learning experience.
+We prefer projects in which the organization provides real or in-kind support to students to cover their project expenses, which demonstrates a commitment on the part of the organization while also helping keep costs down for students.
+In sum, the expenses of the project ideally are not shouldered by students, since the organization is also a beneficiary of the work.

 BENCHMARKS